clickonmedia/interactive-longform-articles/README.md

 1. Upload the unzipped plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Go to Settings > Interactive Longform Articles
-⋅⋅⋅ * Enable interative articles for the relevant post types ⋅⋅⋅ * Configure other settings (optional)
-4. Add a new post and select "Enable interactive article"
+3. Add a new post and select "Interactive article" as the template on the right sidebar
-5. Add sections for the article.
+4. Add sections for the article.
 For each section, choose:
 ... * Section type
 ... * Background
 ... * Text content
-6. Publish article
+5. Publish article

+### Settings

+* In Settings > Interactive Longform Articles, you can:
+... * Enable Interactive Articles as a separate post type ... * Enable optional sections
+... * Add Google Analytics Event tracking

-### Text editor
+### Text formatting

-* Click 'Toolbar Toggle' icon to reveal more text formatting options under the 'Formats' dropdown.
+* Click 'Toolbar Toggle' icon to reveal more text formatting options under the 'Formats' option.

 ### Custom logo